 - Trying to give someone perspective (e.g., “it could be worse”) instead of validating their emotional experience

 - Shaming or chastising others for expressing frustration or anything other than positivity

 - Brushing off things that are bothering you with a “It is what it is”

-If you find yourself guilty of any of these (particularly 4-6) it’s really time to check yourself.
-Keeping a façade of “Everything is Awesome!” is going to make it super hard connecting with people.
-By not showing your own emotions, you’re acquainting people with a persona.
+If you find yourself guilty of any of these (particularly 4-6) it's really time to check yourself.
+Keeping a façade of "Everything is Awesome!" is going to make it all the more difficult to connect with people.
+By not showing your own emotions, you're acquainting people with a persona.
 Likewise, others will take your quote-throwing cardboard, and will be turned off by your lack of empathy.

-But to be perfectly clear, I don’t think that looking on the bright side is a fatal flaw.
-The world is made up of optimists and pessimists, a delicate balance of light and dark.
-If my cynicism dominated every article on this website, y’all would be like, “Nope, I quit.”
-What we ask is that when you’re looking for the silver lining, acknowledge that the clouds actually exist.
-Also, stop using that silver lining line, rebrand with something like, “I see you and I’m here for you.”
+Looking on the bright side isn't a fatal flaw.
+The world is full of optimists and pessimists, a delicate balance of light and dark.
+What experts ask is that when you're looking for the silver lining, acknowledge that the clouds actually exist.
+Also, stop using that silver lining line, rebrand with something like, "I see you and I'm here for you."